-Agriculturists Overpopulated
+Agriculturists overpopulated17

 There came an unintended problem with the more settled way of living-due to permanent or semi-permanent structures, and the increased use of small numbers of animals in proximity.
 More children were needed to till the fields.
 More land is then needed to be cleared for additional mouths to feed.
+The resources of water and soil required more focused attention and stewardship.
+For agriculture to succeed, we needed to create a different bond with nature.
+That bond has often been broken and continues to be damaged because of our poor understanding of the soil biome and the environment.
+As food supplies became more abundant, human populations grew.

-To give an idea as to the urgency of our need to rethink the way we grow food- consider this: It has been estimated that in the next 40 years we will have to produce the same amount of food as the past 8,000 years.
+To give an idea as to the urgency of our need to rethink the way we grow food- consider this: It has been estimated that in the next 40 years we will have to produce the same amount of food as the past 8,000 years.18